- Security of

 I recognize that the decision to invest in SAT preparation is an important and often difficult one, given all the options.
+And with the recent changes to the SAT, that challenge has likely increased.
 In light of this, my goal is to help you understand how StudyPoint's SAT tutoring is different.

 If you're considering SAT classes or small group SAT prep, you should know that StudyPoint specializes in highly personalized, 1-to-1 tutoring in the convenience of your home.
 Though private SAT tutoring is a premium service, having a private tutor allows your child to receive undivided attention, leading to greater lesson engagement and accountability than what can be achieved in a classroom or group setting.
 With a StudyPoint SAT tutor your child's needs are the instructor's only focus.